 - If the service is related to a third-party application, you can try removing that application from your PC.
 In addition, you can also try stopping this service from running by setting the Startup type to Disabled in Services window.

-Keep in mind that you’ll probably get a different ClientProcessID number in Step 4, so be sure to use that number and not the one that we used in our example.
+Keep in mind that you’ll probably get a different ClientProcessID number, so be sure to use that number and not the one that we used in our example.

 - Open Task Manager and go to the Details tab.

 - Locate the process that is related to Search Conduit and choose End Task option.

 - After that, go and uninstall the Search Conduit application.

 Few users reported that malware can also cause this error to appear, so if you’re having this error we strongly suggest that you perform a scan and check your PC for malware.
 After removing the malware the issue with wmiprvse.exe should be fixed.